-This line of research, which continues former works of the team CAIMAN at Sophia Antipolis, is the object of a strong collaboration with the Department Research and Technology of the company Thales Alenia Space.
-In this context, the PhD of S. Borghol aims at deriving models specifically adapted to the LEO or PEO altitudes3 instead of the standard GEO4 framework.
-Analysis of the models and design of numerical schemes is also discussed.
+This line of research, which continues former works of the team CAIMAN at Sophia Antipolis, was the object of a strong collaboration with the Department Research and Technology of the company Thales Alenia Space.
 N. Vauchelet proposed several evolutions for the SPARCS code, including parallel procedures.
 A comparizon of different numerical schemes (Finite Volume, Semi-Lagrangian, Back Trajectory) to treat the Vlasov equations of spacecraft charging has been discussed in details.
+Moreover, the PhD of S. Borghol shows that at LEO or PEO altitudes3 (instead of the standard GEO4 framework) the Vlasov equations can be replaced by its hydrodynamic limit.
+Then the question was: how to define boundary conditions for the macroscopic quantities in order to reproduce phenomena due to the kinetic ones?
+A partial answer to this question was given for the BGK equation and its hydrodynamic limit: the Euler system.